-Step 2 Click Normal - and select Event to enter the Event Playback interface.

-- Step 3 Select Alarm Input, Motion, VCA as the event type, and specify the start time and end time for search. - Step 4 Click Search, and the record files matching the search conditions will be displayed on a list. - Step 5 Select and click step 5
+- Step 2 Click Normal and select Event to enter the Event Playback interface. - Step 3 Select Alarm Input, Motion, VCA as the event type, and specify the start time and end time for search. - Step 4 Click Search, and the record files matching the search conditions will be displayed on a list. - Step 5 Select and click 🔘 button to play back the record files.